-This old-school hidden object game isn’t dark, doesn’t have puzzles, and you won’t be carrying around an inventory of items to use on other items you might run across in exposition scenes.
+This old-school hidden object game is the third game in the Secret Investigations series.
+It isn’t dark, doesn’t have puzzles, and you won’t be carrying around an inventory of items to use on other items you might run across in exposition scenes.
 It does, however, offer a solid hidden object game experience with over 900 hidden object scenes, a handful of achievements to earn, more than 10 hours of gameplay, and 10 cases that start off easy enough but ramp up to become challenging.

 Here are a couple of tips for Secret Investigations: Revelation:

 The objects you are asked to find are not always the same color, size, or orientation as the ones in the picture you are given to find.
 That said, they are always the same shape, so if you look for the shape as opposed to the color or size or the object facing the same direction you will be able to find them easier.

 Each scene has one item you have to combine with something else in the scene to create another item you need to find.
 For example, two items you will be asked to find are a slice of pizza and a pizza cutter.
 Upon finding the pizza cutter it goes into a special inventory slot.
 The scene does not contain a slice of pizza, but it does contain a whole pizza.
 Dragging the pizza cutter to the whole pizza will then produce a slice, which you then can click on.